-This project will deliver the first comprehensive assessment of the socio-economic status of the ecosystems, industries and communities of Spencer Gulf, which is South Australia’s most valuable marine ecosystem.
-The ecological, economic and social indicators established will provide a basis for evaluating the benefits and impacts of current and future activities within and around the gulf.
-The approaches developed in the project will be transferable to other ecosystems.
-Maps developed during the project will allow stakeholders, including potential investors, to efficiently obtain essential information on the environmental characteristics, existing uses and social values of sites throughout the gulf.
+This project delivered the first comprehensive assessment of the socio-economic status of the ecosystems, industries and communities of Spencer Gulf, which is South Australia’s most valuable marine ecosystem.
+The ecological, economic and social indicators established provides a basis for evaluating the benefits and impacts of current and future activities within and around the gulf.
+The approaches developed in the project are transferable to other ecosystems.
+Maps developed during the project allow stakeholders, including potential investors, to efficiently obtain essential information on the environmental characteristics, existing uses and social values of sites throughout the gulf.
 These tools will help to streamline the preparation of applications for new developments.
-The final report will identify opportunities to enhance future socio-economic assessments of the gulf and further integrate the management of South Australia’s marine ecosystems.
+The project identified opportunities to enhance future socio-economic assessments of the gulf and further integrate the management of South Australia’s marine ecosystems.

 Undertaking an integrated assessment of the ecosystems, industries and communities of Spencer Gulf is new science.
 The Australian Commonwealth and South Australian State Governments aspire to ecosystem-based management of marine systems, but this approach has not been operationalised in any jurisdiction.
-This project will address this policy driver by developing ecological, economic and social indicators for Spencer Gulf that characterise the key features of the system and provide a framework against which future assessment of the ecosystem and its industries and communities can be undertaken.
-For example, indices will be developed for measuring inter-annual variations in the connectivity of the gulf with shelf waters to determine flushing capacity.
-Similarly, indices will be established for measuring the effects of climate change.
-Socio-ecological data will be used to integrate human dimensions into indices.
-Furthermore, a trophodynamic model that has previously been developed for the gulf will be used to establish indicators of ecosystem health.
-Historical data-sets and model simulations will be used as a basis for developing target and trigger reference points for each indicator which can be used to guide future decisions regarding management of activities within the gulf.
-Key knowledge gaps impeding assessment and management of the gulf’s socio-ecological systems will also be identified.
+This project addressed this policy driver by developing ecological, economic and social indicators for Spencer Gulf that characterise the key features of the system and provide a framework against which future assessment of the ecosystem and its industries and communities can be undertaken.
+A range of indices were developed including for measuring inter-annual variations in the connectivity of the gulf with shelf waters to determine flushing capacity, and for measuring the effects of climate change.
+Socio-ecological data was used to integrate human dimensions into indices.
+Furthermore, a trophodynamic model that has previously been developed for the gulf was used to establish indicators of ecosystem health.
+Historical data-sets and model simulations were used as a basis for developing target and trigger reference points for each indicator which can be used to guide future decisions regarding management of activities within the gulf.
+Key knowledge gaps impeding assessment and management of the gulf’s socio-ecological systems were also identified.

 The most exciting new science in this project comes from the integration of information from a wide range of disciplines to inform assessment and management of the system.
-The project will distil the complex scientific information from multiple agencies into a clear concise format that can be used by policy makers.
-Technical information (metadata, methods etc) underpinning the science will be available, documented, and sit behind the front end summaries for future use/application.
+The project distilled the complex scientific information from multiple agencies into a clear concise format that can be used by policy makers.
+Technical information (metadata, methods etc) underpinning the science was made available in a new software tool called "Gulfview", and documented in a technical report.
 Without integrating this knowledge, we cannot understand how to maximize benefits to the South Australian community from the utilization of Spencer Gulf.
-While this project will not develop the decision support tools needed to quantitatively assess the tradeoffs and cumulative effects of future developments, it will provide the framework against which the assessments can be undertaken, and is the essential first step towards the development of these tools.
+While this project will not develop the decision support tools needed to quantitatively assess the tradeoffs and cumulative effects of future developments, it has provided the framework against which the assessments can be undertaken, and is the essential first step towards the development of these tools.

 The outcomes of this project will assist the South Australian Government to achieve a number of economic priorities, including “unlocking the full potential of South Australia’s resources, energy and renewable assets” and “premium food and wine produced in our clean environment and exported to the world”.